bgever/blog/posts/2021/hello-world-again.md

 ### Community engagement

 Software development is quite a solitary job.
-It is nice when I can reach out to other like minded people.
+It is nice when I can reach out to other like-minded people.
 Confirmation and constructive feedback can help everyone grow.
 Being a lone wolf doesn’t help.
 Opening up to others broadens my horizons.

 In addition it will grow my professional network.
 It allows me to meet other inspirational people.
 Especially when I share my content on other professional social networks also.